techntools/sequelize-typescript-migration/README.md

 }
 ```

-then this code written to 00000001-noname.js in migrations path.
+This will generate 00000001-noname.js in migrations path.

 ```javascript
 "use strict";